-Under the Amended CEO Employment Agreement, Mr. Karkus agreed to reduce his base salary from a rate of not less than \$675,000 per annum to a base salary of not less than \$125,000 per annum.
-As consideration for his agreement to accept a reduced base salary, Mr. Karkus was granted a stock option (the "CEO Option") under the Company's 2018 Stock Incentive Plan on February 23, 2018 to purchase 2,300,000 shares of Common Stock of the Company at an exercise price of \$3.00 per share, which will vest and be exercisable in 35 equal monthly installments of 63,888 shares on the 1st day of each month beginning on March 1, 2018 (the "Initial Vesting Date"), and one monthly installment of 63,920 shares on the 1st day of the 36th month following the Initial Vesting Date, subject to Mr. Karkus' continued employment with the Company.
-The CEO Option is subject to accelerated vesting in the event Mr. Karkus' employment is terminated for any reason other than by the Company for Cause or by Mr. Karkus without Good Reason (as such terms are defined in the Amended CEO Employment Agreement).
+As consideration for his agreement to accept a reduced base salary, Mr. Karkus was granted a stock option (the "2018 CEO Option") under the Company's 2018 Stock Incentive Plan on February 23, 2018 to purchase 2,300,000 shares of common stock of the Company at an initial exercise price of \$3.00 per share (subject to adjustment), which is exercisable in 35 equal monthly installments of 63,888 shares on the first day of each month beginning on March 1, 2018 (the "Initial Vesting Date"), and one monthly installment of 63,920 shares on the first day of the 36th month following the Initial Vesting Date, subject to Mr. Karkus' continued employment with the Company.
+As of the date of this Proxy Statement, the 2018 CEO Option is fully vested.